 What's so special about GSAP?

-It's beyond the scope of this article to explain all the benefits of using GSAP; see //greensock.com/why-gsap/ for a summary.
+It's beyond the scope of this article to explain all the benefits of using GSAP; see http://greensock.com/why-gsap/ for a summary.
 If you're still wondering what the big deal is, we'd encourage you to find someone who is proficient with it and ask about their experience.
 Usually people who take the time to learn it have a "light bulb" moment pretty quickly and never want to go back to using other libraries or CSS.
 It's difficult to explain to the uninitiated - lists of features don't really do it justice.
 It's not merely about performance (although that's a biggie) - it's about feeling empowered to animate almost anything you can imagine with minimal code.

 Do I need a commercial license to use GSAP in banner ads?